SmithWillSuffice/ohanga-pai/content/questions/3_tax_myths.md

 This is the concept of a two-fold increase in human prosperity:

 1. Expanded public sector hiring, for public purpose (no bullsh*t jobs), and
-2. a Job Guarantee wage floor.
+2. a Job Guarantee wage floor --- which protects workers in the otherwise unfair labour market game, and simultaneously stabilizes the price level.

+The Job Guarantee policy is necessary if there are involuntary unemployed workers who are willing to work but who refuse to work for the government.
+The government does not dictate what a JG worker chooses to do, but does pay their wage.
+In reciprocity, the government only says what a JG worker **_cannot_** do (light fires, bomb bridges, build "bridges to nowhere", steal from old grannies,  and whatnot).

+((By "build bridges to nowhere" I mean of course anything wasteful of otherwise communal resources.))

 ## Caveats

 But doesn't issuing currency cause inflation?
+How can governments desiring price stability therefore have no budget constraint?
+Short answer is no.
+Issuing currency does not cause inflation.
-Short answer is no. Long answer is for [another chapter.](../4_inflation_myths)
+Long answer is for [another chapter.](../4_inflation_myths)

 [Next chapter (Inflation Myths)](../4_inflation_myths)
 [Previous chapter (What is Money)](../2_what_is_money)